-Here we find the two branches of the University of Bologna, namely the Forlì campus and the Cesena Campus.
+Here we find two branches of the University of Bologna, the Forlì campus and the Cesena Campus.
 The Forlì campus is historically born due to a link with the School of Political Sciences, in particular with a course in International and Diplomatic Sciences recognized as one of the best at a national level.
 Beginning from the last years of the last century, courses in economics were developed, with the first national course on social economy, the specialization of aerospace engineering, and the School for interpreters and translators.
 The Cesena campus has a specialization linked to the School of Architecture, with computer engineering, clinical and community psychology and physiotherapy.
 Courses in Medicine will soon be activated in collaboration with the AUSL of Romagna.
+The two campuses also have a support structure for conventions, conferences and summer or winter schools at the Bertinoro University Residential Center.
 The territory has numerous industrial research laboratories, including the Ciclope, a unique structure of its kind and located in the Municipality of Predappio, inside a former aircraft factory (Caproni Galleries).
-The two campuses also have a support structure for conventions, conferences and summer or winter schools at the Bertinoro University Residential Center.

-The territory is equipped with a system of public transport of buses and trains, which connect the main cities that are located on the Via Emilia (Forlì and Cesena) to Bologna.
-From the main cities it is possible, with public transport, to reach the coast, in particular the city of Cesenatico, the province's outlet to the sea, or the mountainous areas, permitting to reach real gems such as the Acquacheta waterfalls, the Ridracoli dam or the village of Cusercoli.
+The territory is equipped with a system of public transport of buses and trains, which connect the main cities of Forli and Cesena (that are located on the Via Emilia) to Bologna.
+From the main cities it is possible to reach the coast with public transport, in particular the city of Cesenatico which is the province's outlet to the sea, or the mountainous areas with real gems such as the Acquacheta waterfalls, the Ridracoli dam or the village of Cusercoli.

 Cesena - La Rocca

 In Cesena you can breathe the history of the Malatesta thanks to important points of interest, such as the Malatesta Library and the Rocca with its park, a green lung in the historic center.
-Cesena is the birthplace of the great cyclist Marco Pantani, it also hosted the first “Rock in 1000” event, a great musical event that in its first edition hosted a concert of the Foo Fighters to organize a concert in the local area.
+The birthplace of the great cyclist Marco Pantani, Cesena also hosted the first “Rockin'1000” event, a great musical event that in its first edition hosted the Foo Fighters to organize a concert in the local area.

-In Cesena there is also the Vidia Rock Club, a historic club which has been offering prominent headliners from the international rock scene.for over 30 years.
+Cesena also has the Vidia Rock Club, a historic club which has been offering prominent headliners from the international rock scene for over 30 years.